rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

   2. All parameters and all template parameters are documented.
   3. States the C++ standard iterator concepts that must be implemented, and that iterators must be device-accessible.
-  4. Documents requirements such as that the input iterators must have `value_type` of `cuspatial::lonlat_2d<T>`, and that all iterators must have the same floating-point `value_type`.
+  4. Documents requirements as preconditions using `@pre`.
+  5. Uses preconditions to explicitly document what input ranges are allowed to overlap.
-  5. Documents the units of any inputs or outputs that have them.
+  6. Documents the units of any inputs or outputs that have them.

 ## cuSpatial libcudf-based C++ API (legacy API)